The Boat Race 2020

 The Boat Race 2020 was a side-by-side rowing race scheduled to take place on 29 March 2020.
 Held annually, The Boat Race is contested between crews from the universities of Oxford and Cambridge along a 4.2 mi tidal stretch of the River Thames in south-west London.
-This would have been the 75th women's race and the 166th men's race, and for the fifth time in the history of the event, the men's, women's and both reserves' races would have been held on the Tideway on the same day.
+This would have been the 75th women's race and the 166th men's race, and for the fifth time in the history of the event, the men's, women's, and both reserves' races would have been held on the Tideway on the same day.
 Cambridge led the longstanding rivalry 84–80 and 44–30 in the men's and women's races, respectively.

-The races were cancelled on 16 March 2020 as a result of the coronavirus pandemic in the United Kingdom.
-Other than as a result of war, it was the first time the men's race had been cancelled since it has taken place annually from 1845.
+The races were cancelled on 16 March 2020 as a result of the COVID-19 pandemic in the United Kingdom.
+Other than the 11 times the race was cancelled due to World War I and World War II, it was the first time the men's race had been cancelled since it has taken place annually from 1845.
 It was also the first cancellation of the women's race since its 1964 revival.
 It would have been the first time in the history of the event that both senior races had been umpired by women.
 The members of each crew were announced on the date that the race would have been conducted.